-Grievance or County Employees NOT Subject to the County Employees Subject to the Complaint North Carolina Human Resources Act North Carolina Human Resources Act Type (N.C.G.S.
-126) (N.C.G.S.
-126/ 25 NCAC 01I.2310 Appeals) Туре information, evaluate the problem or grievance and alternate solutions and render a decision no later than five (5) working days after the conference.
+Grievance or Complaint Type County Employees NOT Subject to the North Carolina Human Resources Act (N.C.G.S.
+126) County Employees Subject to the North Carolina Human Resources Act (N.C.G.S.
+126/ 25 NCAC 01I.2310 Appeals) 1 ypc information, evaluate the problem or grievance and alternate solutions and render a decision no later than five (5) working days after the conference.
 If the problem or grievance is not resolved, the employee may request a meeting with the County Manager.
 (4) COUNTY MANAGER: If the employee is not satisfied with the Department Head's final decision or is unable to obtain a final decision within a reasonable length of time, he/she may file their written grievance with the County Manager not later than five (5) working days after receipt of the final decision.
-The County Manager may choose to meet and/or issue a final decision to the grievance within five (5) working days of receipt of the (N.C.G.S.
-126/ 25 NCAC 01I.2310 Appeals)

-^{}If a Duplin County Board of Commissioner is related either by blood or marriage to a Department Head that has submitted an appeal through the grievance process, the Board Member must abstain from participating in the grievance process or rendering a decision on the appeal.
+The County Manager may choose to meet and/or issue a final decision to the grievance within five (5) working days of receipt of the grievance and/or meeting.
+Head grievance and/or meeting. ce process, the Board Member must abstain Head grievance and/or meeting.
+Duplin County Board of Commissioner is related ei that has submitted an appeal through the grievand ce process, the Board Member must abstain Head grievance and/or meeting.
+Duplin County Board of Commissioner is related ei that has submitted an appeal through the grievand ce process, the Board Member must abstain